Problem: Kids and teens often feel criticized when their parents evaluate, correct, or grade their writing.

 Solution: Use editing and grading tools that encourage you to objectively correct the writing without criticizing your child.

-When it comes to chores, character training, and schoolwork, you can’t always be the nice guy, the friend.
+When it comes to chores, character training, and schoolwork, you can’t always be the nice guy or the friend.
 Nope.
-You’ve got to be the parent.
+You have to be the parent.
 That means it falls to you to judge and correct your kids’ work—including writing assignments.
-But if you don’t do it with wisdom and purpose, you can unwittingly set them up for another stumbling block to writing success.
+But if you don’t do this with wisdom and purpose, you can unwittingly set them up for another stumbling block to writing success.

 Our children’s reaction to feedback can be summed up like this: If you criticize my writing, you criticize me.

 Many kids feel personally affronted to see marks on their formerly unspoiled pages, It’s a dilemma for sure!
 But despite your child’s hypersensitivity, you still have to evaluate, edit, and grade.

 Nothing makes the editing and grading chore easier and more pleasant than objective tools that equip you for the task.
 Your kids can sense your confidence.
 They know you’ll be consistent, and they won’t worry that you’ll be capricious or unpredictable with your remarks and suggestions.
 This kind of objectivity and consistency builds a lot of trust.